 5. Aliens vs. Predator

 While most Predator comics don't dwell on the Yautja culture or history, surprisingly the Aliens vs. Predator stories tend to do that a lot.
-Aliens vs. Predator is the first comic in the crossover stories, and probably the best.
+Aliens vs. Predator is the first comic in the crossover stories, and one of the best Predator comics ever.
 It tells a story about a human colony on a planet called Ryushi and a Predator hunting party sent to breed and hunt Xenomorphs on it.
 Things go wrong for everyone involved and only the strongest will survive.
-This story introduces us to one of the well known and loved characters in the Expanded Universes - Machiko Noguchi.
+This story introduces us to one of the well known and loved characters in the Expanded Universes - the human Predator Machiko Noguchi.

 4. Predator: Nemesis

-Is Nemesis, a vicious Predator nicknamed "Springheeled Jack" hunts people in Colonial India and Victorian England.
-He hides his spaceship in the sewers and mostly hunts at night.
-The Predator comes into conflict with Captain Soames, an honorable and experienced soldier who is determined to bring the villain down.
+Is Nemesis, a vicious Predator nicknamed "Springheeled Jack" hunted people in Colonial India and Victorian England.
+He hid his Yautja spaceship in the sewers and mostly hunted at night.
+The Predator came into conflict with Captain Soames, an honorable and experienced soldier who is determined to bring the villain down.
 Nemesis has some interesting visuals, with the Predator watching over a full moon with the backdrop of Big Ben.
 It is one of the better Predator stories set in Earths history.
 There is also a cameo of Sherlock Holmes' brother Microft Holmes.

 3. Predator: Concrete Jungle

-Concrete Jungle is the first Predator comic series and one of the best.
+Concrete Jungle is the first Predator story released by Dark Horse Comics and one of the best.
 It follows the brother of Dutch Schaffer who works as a detective in New York City and runs into Predators while searching for his brother.
 If you want to find out what happened to Dutch, this comic gives you the best hints for it, but no clear explanation.
-For some reason, they did not reveal the first name to detective Schaeffer though.
+For some reason, they did not reveal the first name to detective Schaeffer though, but this was later revealed to be John.
 The comic is followed by two sequels, Cold War and Dark River, although they are not so great as the first series.
 Concrete Jungle was so successful that even Predator 2 is partially based on it.